 B-003-011-006: Morse code is usually transmitted by radio as:

-- CW turns the carrier wave on and off to represent the code.
+• The carrier wave is turned on and off to represent the dots and dashes of the code.

-- Highly efficient, using narrow bandwidth for long-distance communication.
+• This method is highly efficient, using narrow bandwidth and minimal power for reliable communication.

 7 / 11